substrate-system/create-torrent/README.md

 - If no files have names (say that all files are Buffer or Stream objects), then a name like "Unnamed Torrent <id>" will be generated.

+>
+> [!NOTE]
-**Note:** Every file is required to have a name.
-For filesystem paths or W3C File objects, the name is included in the object.
-For Buffer or Readable stream types, a `name` property can be set on the object, like this:
+> Every file is required to have a name.
+For filesystem paths or W3C File objects,
+> the name is included in the object.
+For Buffer or Readable stream types, a `name` property
+> can be set on the object, like this:
+>

 ```js
 const buf = Buffer.from('Some file content')
 buf.name = 'Some file name'
 ```

-### command line
+## command line

 ```
 usage: create-torrent <directory OR file> {-o outfile.torrent}